 Why do some people have traumatic responses and others don’t?

-It comes down to not only the event, but how this person processes and make sense of their world.
-Unfortunately, when someone has an underdeveloped emotional response and struggles with dysregulated mental health condition(s), this can make it difficult for someone to pop back after the traumatic event.
+It comes down to not only the event but how this person processes and make sense of their world.
+Unfortunately, when someone has an underdeveloped emotional response and struggles with mental health condition(s), this can make it difficult for someone to pop back after the traumatic event.
 There are factors called protective factors and biological factors that can help someone be resilient.
-Things like having a trusted support person, feeling safe in a certain environment, creating goals for the future, separating yourself from your situation, exerting some level of control about the negative situation, etc. Many of these are taught, although some is based on personality.
+Things like having a trusted support person, feeling safe in a certain environment, creating goals for the future, exerting control about the situation, etc. are super helpful.

 How does trauma affect children?

-Oftentimes, when a child is exposed to a traumatic event, they present with negative behavior.
+When a child is exposed to a traumatic event they may present with negative behavior.
 For example, a child who is described as open, friendly, and easy-going can suddenly turn into a raging, moody, and aggressive child.
-Remember, children don’t have the verbal skills and brain development to accurately describe and understand the traumatic situation they are in.
-Without the child telling a trusted adult, this can make it difficult for them to receive the care, protection and support they need right away.
+Children don’t have the words and brain development to describe and understand the traumatic situation they are in.
+Without the child telling a trusted adult, it can make it difficult for them to receive the care, protection and support they need right away.

-For example, if a seven-year-old is exposed to sexually explicit encounters with a beloved adult, they don’t have a way to store this information or register it as something that’s not healthy and not OK.
+For example, if a seven-year-old is exposed to sexually explicit encounters with a beloved adult, they don’t have a way to store this information or register it as something that’s not OK.
 Unfortunately, when it comes to things like abuse, many of these children know their perpetrators.
-Therefore, the registration in their minds of the situation that is happening is not always as a negative or bad one.
+Therefore, in their minds of the situation that is happening is not always as a negative or bad one.

 Many children who have experienced traumatic situations will often become different in terms of their contact with the world.
 A child may become doubtful and distrusting, emotional and anxious, or angry and defiant.
-Whether the traumatic event happened once or multiple times, the response can be strong and extreme at times.
+Whether the traumatic event happened once or multiple times, the response can be strong and extreme.